 In each of these cases, the inventors were seeking a specific outcome and instead got a different outcome.
 But instead of throwing away their “failed” experiments, they did something very different from most people: they asked why.

 Innovation experiments are no different.
-Achieving breakthrough, then, is less about luck and more about a rigorous search.
-The reason the hockey-stick trajectory has a long at portion in the beginning is not because the founders are lazy and not working hard, but because before you can find a business model that works, you have to go through lots of stuff that doesn’t.
+Achieving a breakthrough, then, is less about luck and more about a rigorous search.
+The reason the hockey-stick trajectory has a long portion in the beginning, is not because the founders are lazy and not working hard, but because before you can find a business model that works, you have to go through lots of stuff that doesn’t.

 Breakthrough insights are often hidden within failed experiments.